Toolbone/RNAdvanceArcht/README.md

 1. rm -rf node_modules
 2. npm install

+If there is an issue with Base 64 and utf8 try
+* npm install buffer

 Unable to resolve module \<module> from `node_modules/ ****`: \<module> could not be found within the project.

 If you are sure the module exists, try these steps: